 The Cycles of Female Fertility

 Women’s fertility is controlled by a complex system of internal clocks.
-Most fertile women have a monthly cycle that is roughly one month long.
+Most fertile women have a monthly cycle that is roughly 28 days long.
 The first day is the day when menstruation begins.
 Two weeks later, most women ovulate and are fertile for just a few days.
 Levels of the hormones estrogen, progesterone, LH and FSH fluctuate widely to keep this internal clock on track.

 Although these monthly cycles are important, there is evidence that our daily circadian rhythms also play a role.
 Understanding this connection may be an important part of solving the very common problem of female infertility.